OrdinaryMagician/ibuki_m/README.md

 #### 20mm Mk.299 Tandem HEAT-MP *[Rockets]*

 *"This...
-This is literally a tiny thermonuclear bomb squeezed into 20 milimeters...
+This is literally a tiny thermonuclear bomb squeezed into 20 millimeters...
 How?"*

 Usually found as single rounds or in 5 round packs.
 You're lucky that **Cyrus** knows a guy who knows another guy who can supply you with these on the field.